ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 >
 > **Walt Disney:** You must have loved and admired him a lot to take his name.
 It's him this is all about, isn't it?
 All of it, everything.
 Forgiveness, Mrs. Travers, it's what I learned from your books.

-It's Mr. Banks that needed saving, not the kids.
-He, so cold and regimented in his daily routine of tuppence and fiduciary banks, had lost something somewhere along the way.
-And Mary Poppins didn't literally messiah her way down from the clouds to indict the father on behalf of the children, she came to reclaim a bit of what he lost.
+It's Mr. Banks that needed the saving, not the kids.
+He, so cold and regimented in his daily routine of tuppence and fiduciary banks, had lost something somewhere along the way, and Travers literally wrote a messiah character to come down out of the clouds, not to indict the father on behalf of the children, but to help him reclaim what he had lost.

+As a dad, I have to be honest, this gripped me more than I was expecting.
+Because _I get it now_.
+It's

 ![](/assets/images/2A4285BC00000578-3150491-Mary_Poppins_series_was_turned_into_a_film_by_Walt_Disney_and_be-a-6_1436143235259.jpg)

 ### The Dad Mule

-I have to be honest, this gripped me more than I was expecting.